Generating an SSH key pair is a simple operation with the SshKeyPairGenerator class.

 ED25519

-Support for ed25519 may require an external third-party dependency.
-They will be supported if you have installed the maverick-bc module in your classpath or are using a Java version that supports them (Java 15+).
+Because support for ed25519 requires an external third-party dependency you need to ensure you have installed the maverick-ed25519 module in your classpath.
 Failure to do so will result in the following error at runtime:

 Exception in thread "main" com.sshtools.common.ssh.SshException: ed25519 is not supported

-You can install the maverick-bc with the following Maven dependency:
+You can install the maverick-ed25519 with the following Maven dependency:

-Once installed, use the SskKeyPairGenerator.ED25519 algorithm type when generating keys.
-These keys only support a single-bit size, so the value passed is ignored.
+Once installed, just use the SskKeyPairGenerator.ED25519 algorithm type when generating keys.
+These keys only support a single bit size so the value passed is ignored.
 You can also use the generateKeyPair method that does not require a bit size to be passed.

 SshKeyPair pair = SshKeyPairGenerator.generateKeyPair(SshKeyPairGenerator.ED25519);